LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition: Introduction

 \section{Introduction}

-Over the past few years, papers applying deep neural networks (DNNs) to the task of named entity recognition (NER) have achieved noteworthy success \cite{chiu2016named}, \cite{lample2016neural},\cite{limsopatham2016bidirectional}.However, under typical training procedures, the advantages of deep learning are established mostly relied on the huge amount of labeled data.
+Over the past few years, papers applying deep neural networks (DNNs) to the task of named entity recognition (NER) have achieved noteworthy success \cite{chiu2016named, lample2016neural, limsopatham2016bidirectional}.
+However, under typical training procedures, the advantages of deep learning are established mostly relied on the huge amount of labeled data.
 When applying these methods on domain-related tasks, their main problem lies in their need for considerable human-annotated training corpus, which requires tedious and expensive work from domain experts.
 Thus, to make these methods more widely applicable and easier to adapt to various domains, the key is how to reduce the number of manually annotated training samples.

-Both \textit{transfer learning} and \textit{active learning} are designed to reduce the amount of data annotation.
-However, the two methods work differently.

-\textit{Transfer Learning} is the migration of trained model parameters to new models to facilitate the new model training.
-We can share the learned model parameters into the new model in a certain way to accelerate and optimize the learning efficiency of the model, instead of learning from zero.
-So transfer learning could help to achieve better results on a small dataset.
-However, it should be noted that transfer learning works well only when the sample distributions of the source and target domain are similar.
-While significant distribution divergence might cause a negative transfer.

-Unlike the supervised learning setting, in which samples are selected and annotated at random, the process of \textit{Active Learning} employs one or more human annotators by asking them to label new samples that are supposed to be the most informative in the creation of a new classifier.
+Active learning are designed to reduce the amount of data annotation.
+Unlike the supervised learning setting, in which samples are selected and annotated at random, the process of active learning employs one or more human annotators by asking them to label new samples that are supposed to be the most informative in the creation of a new classifier.
 The greatest challenge in active learning is to determine which sample is more informative.
 The most common approach is uncertainty sampling, in which the model preferentially selects samples whose current prediction is least confident.

-Quite a lot of works have been done to reduce the amount of data annotation for NER tasks through either transfer learning or active learning, but few researches have combined these two techniques to reduce labeling cost and avoid negative transfer. \textbf{In this work}, we try to integrate a widely used transfer learning based NER model, called \textit{Bert-CRF}, with active learning.
+Quite a lot of works have been done to reduce the amount of data annotation for NER tasks through active learning.
+However, these state-of-the-art approaches mainly face two problems.
+One of the problems is that they tend to choose the long sequences explicitly or implicitly, which will be an undesirable behavior when someone seeks to maximize performance for minimal cost annotation.
+Another problem is they may need to invade and modify the original model, which will increase the workload of the developer and increase the computing cost. \textbf{In this work}, we try to propose a simple but effective active learning strategy that does not prefer long sequence and does not need to invade original model.